andrewcooke/simple-enum/README.md

 The two points of view are consistent - you can mix and match as you please.

-OK, so there is some more below.
-But the above should be all you need in most cases.
+OK, so there is a little more below.
+But in most cases the above should be all you need.